Connect your printer to Google Cloud Print

 In order to print using the Google Cloud Print service, first connect your printer to the service.
 Google Cloud Print can print to either a Cloud Ready printer that can connect directly to the Internet or a classic printer that is plugged into a Windows or Mac computer with Internet access.
 If you are using a Chromebook and you attempt to print, you will be prompted to set up Google Cloud Print to connect a printer.

 Using your Chromebook at work or school?
 Your network administrator might connect one or more printers for you, which will be available when you're signed in to your work or school account.
-Learn about using a managed Chromebook
+Find out about using a managed Chromebook

 Connect a Cloud Ready printer